Jibun/ags-translation-editor/README.md

 ## AGS Files Related ##

 ### Where do I get the script of a game ? ###
-* Unfortunatly I didn't found a proper way to get the scripts with an application, however you can manually search for "__NEWSCRIPTSTART_" in the Game Exe and copy&paste the text into a new one it's only a bit tedious ;).
+* Unfortunately, this version does not provide that feature.
+However, you can either manually search for "__NEWSCRIPTSTART_" in the game executable and copy & paste the script into a new file, or use the script available in the [original version](https://github.com/Taktloss/AGS_TranslationEditor).

 ### TRS file format ###
 A TRS file should look like this example